gschnabel/tasmanPatch/curcalc/README.md

 Running TASMAN creates a lot of other files containing the results of TALYS and in additional information specific to TASMAN.
-If TASMAN is on the path, it can be stared by
+If TASMAN is on the path, it can be started by

 ```
 tasman < tasman.inp > tasman.out